AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

 * **[!UICONTROL Target mapping]**: Select the target mapping that you are using in **[!DNL Adobe Campaign]** to send deliveries.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/profiles-and-audiences/add-profiles/target-mappings.html).
 * **[!UICONTROL Select sync type]**: Choose the type of sync that you want to perform:

-  * **[!UICONTROL Audience sync]**: Use this option to dend Adobe Experience Platform audiences over to Adobe Campaign, and send back delivery and tracking logs into Adobe Experience Platform for analysis purpose,
+  * **[!UICONTROL Audience sync]**: Use this option to send Adobe Experience Platform audiences over to Adobe Campaign, and send back delivery and tracking logs into Adobe Experience Platform for analysis purpose,
-  * **[!UICONTROL Profile sync (Update only)]**: USe this option to bring Adobe Experience Platform profile attributes into Adobe Campaign and have a sync process in place so that they can be updated on a regular basis.
+  * **[!UICONTROL Profile sync (Update only)]**: Use this option to bring Adobe Experience Platform profile attributes into Adobe Campaign and have a sync process in place so that they can be updated on a regular basis.

 ### Enable alerts {#enable-alerts}